 With the new year just around the corner, what are you envisioning for yourself in coming year?
 Before you sit down to write out your New Year’s resolutions – don’t forget to add joy to the list!

 Often times people set New Year’s resolutions that center around making dramatic or highly noticeable changes in one’s life.
-These resolutions might be practical, such as organizing your garage as well as fixing your garage door, getting in different physical shape, or becoming more productive.
+These resolutions might be practical, such as organizing your garage as well as fixing your garage door (or having a garage door spring repair with the help of a garage door spring repair specialist).
+If you want to see the services offered, visit their site at titangaragedoors.ca/service-area/garage-door-repair-in-Richmond, and you will get in better physical shape or become more productive.
 Even so, the majority of people end up abandoning their New Year’s resolutions within 6 months.

 What if instead we aimed for something simple yet more fulfilling?
 Rarely do people consider more basic goals like increasing the joy in their life.
 But studies show that people who focus on adding more meaningful activities to their life have a higher increase in happiness than those who add more pleasurable activities to their life.

 With all the difficulties and curveballs that life presents to us, it’s important to embrace the small moments of light and laughter as they come.
 Let’s take a look at some easy ways to spark joy quickly, and a couple other meditative exercises to help connect with a deep sense of joy over the long term.